Campaign of the Month: October 2017

 Multiple PCs: Can I play more than one PC?

-Yep.
+Yep!
 B&B is largely confined to New Orleans, but it’s still a big setting.
 There’s lots of characters and locales, and no end of clan/faction combinations a potential PC can be.
 Players who wish to more fully explore the setting’s diversity of experiences may play more than one PC.
-This tradition started when Lou’s player, whose PC was a ghoul, wanted to participate in George’s/Matheson’s trial with a vampire PC who had stronger motivation to participate in those events and greater ability to affect their outcome.
-Secondary PCs adhere to the following meta-rules:
+This tradition started when Lou’s player, whose PC was an independent ghoul, wanted to participate in a major Elysium event with a vampire PC who had stronger motivation to participate in that event and greater ability to affect its outcome.

 • PC-PC Interactions: Secondary PCs won’t ever directly cross paths with the same player’s primary PC.
 Even if they’re attending the same social event in the same room, their presence will be glossed over.
 I might have NPCs reference the non-active PC, or even give them a brief cameo, but the two PCs won’t ever directly interact unless the player wants to temporarily turn over one of them to me as an NPC.